developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ## Overview

-After Device Tracker installation, the administrator must register device, access point (AP) and site information and configure application behavior.
-Setup and configuration of Device Tracker is discussed in this section.
+After Device Tracker installation, the administrator must configure application behavior and register device, access point (AP) and site information.
+Different roles exist that determine the functions and capabilities of each user: associate, manager, or administrator.

 <!--
 can be performed as follows: